statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 The dependence of $R_{0.5}^{\rm{Sersic}}$ on image properties is plotted in Fig. \ref{fig:r_grid}, and the advantages of accounting for the PSF become clear.
 While both $R_p$ and $R_{20}$ overestimate the true radius at low resolutions, $R_{0.5}^{\rm{Sersic}}$ is, on average, much closer to the baseline, with a $\sim 15\%$ difference between highest and lowest \avgsnr{}, slightly overestimating the radius in shallow imaging.
 The resolution dependence is weak.
 This acts as an indirect evidence that our results agree with \cite{Ren2024}, who found that the error in radius measurements stems from the PSF smearing out the flux, not the pixelization itself.
 When the PSF is accounted for, we get much closer radius estimates to the baseline.
 However, $R_{0.5}^{\rm{Sersic}}$ is a much more uncertain measurement: at \avgsnr{} $\sim1$ the scatter depends on the resolution and ranges from 50\% to 15\%, while it stays at 10\% for $R_{20}$ and 15\% for $R_p$.
-This stems from the fact that $R_{0.5}^{\rm{Sersic}}$ requires fitting for other S\'ersic parameters simultaneously, and there may not enough information to constrain the fit.
+This stems from the fact that $R_{0.5}^{\rm{Sersic}}$ requires fitting for other S\'ersic parameters simultaneously, and there may not \new{be} enough information to constrain the fit.

 Fig. \ref{fig:sersic_grid} shows the behaviour of other S\'ersic parameters: $n$ (left), $e$ (middle), and $\theta$ (right).
+Ellipticity and orientation are robust at all resolution and noise levels, with a negligible ($-0.04 \pm 0.15$) bias in $e$ with fewer than 5 resolution elements.
 While $R_{0.5}^{\rm{Sersic}}$ is weakly affected by resolution, $n$ has a higher resolution dependence, with a systematic bias of $\Delta n = -0.4$ on average in the least resolved galaxies.
-This bias is quite small given the typical range of $n$ is \new{between $n=0$ for late-type and $n\gtrapprox4$ for early-type galaxies}, but can be important in cases where $n\sim 2$.
-Ellipticity and orientation are robust at all resolution and noise levels, with a negligible ($-0.04 \pm 0.15$) bias in $e$ with fewer than 5 resolution elements.
-However, the scatter in $n$ is large ($\pm 1.5$), which means that the measurement is uncertain for individual galaxies when the resolution is poor.
+This bias is quite small given the typical range of $n$ is between $n=1$ for late-type and $n\gtrapprox4$ for early-type galaxies, but \new{the bias can be important when classifying galaxies into Hubble types based on a chosen S\'ersic index value.
+For example, if the distinction is drawn at $n=2$, some ``early-type'' may be misclassified as ``late-type''.} \new{Our derived correction for the bias in $n$ is:}